dCache/dcache/docs/TheBook/src/main/markdown/config-pinmanager.md

 When a pin either has a finite lifetime that has expired or is directly requested to be removed, it is put into state `READY_TO_UNPIN`.
-An 'unpinning' background task runs regularly (default every minute), which directly removes all pins in state `READY_TO_UNPIN` that don't require pool contact, then selects a certain number of pins (default 200) in state `READY_TO_UNPIN` for which the corresponding pool needs to be contacted and attempts to remove them as well.
+An 'unpinning' background task runs regularly (default every minute), which directly removes all pins in state `READY_TO_UNPIN` that don't require pool contact (regular pin expiry), then selects a certain number of pins (default 2000) in state `READY_TO_UNPIN` for which the corresponding pool needs to be contacted (manually triggered, premature expiry) and attempts to remove them as well.
 During unpinning the pins are in state `UNPINNING`.

 On success, the pin is deleted from the pool in question as well as the database, on failure the pin is put into state `FAILED_TO_UNPIN`.
 Another background process regularly (default every 2h) resets